LITTLEDEAN INFORMAL CONFERENCE 2nd November 2019

 The stone ‘Celtic heads’ produced huge interest although no one present was able to comment on them with authority.

-Kate Adcock and Graham Soffe were both very interested in the finds and found the visit to the site most stimulating.
+Kate Adcock and Grahame Soffe were both very interested in the finds and found the visit to the site most stimulating.
 Grahame’s first hand experience of the Hayling Island Temple is particularly important allowing him to comment with authority on aspects of the Littledean site as they become evident.

 Following the conference Bryn Walters arranged for Professor Miranda Aldhouse-Green to view the Celtic heads at Sevenhampton.

 MEETING AT THE OLD POST OFFICE SEVENHAMPTON WITH PROFESSOR ALDHOUSE-GREEN TO REVIEW THE COLLECTION OF STONE HEADS 12th October 2019

 Bryn Walters arranged for Professor Miranda Aldhouse-Green to visit the Old Post Office, Sevenhampton, courtesy of Mrs Diana Webster and Luigi Thompson.
 The collection of 65 stone heads was laid out on the table by Don Macer-Wright in readiness for inspection by the leading authority in the field of Celtic studies, who has published many titles on her specialist subject.

 Professor Miranda Aldhouse-Green’s first considered comment, after many minutes of silence studying the objects was “it’s all about eyes”.
 The gathered party was struck by this profound statement.
 As she pointed out the disparity and idiosyncrasy particularly evident in the eyes of individual heads we grasped the point immediately.
 Also she noted how some heads appear to have facial deformities or features which have been highlighted.
 In particular she saw a raised protrusion on head No. 53 (Fig 1.) which suggests a growth.
 Don mentioned and described the practices at St Anthony’s Well, 2 miles to the north of Littledean, where to this day people still occasionally visit the well to bath their eyes and limbs, to help relieve soreness and arthritic complaints.
 This was met with a broad smile and the remark from the Professor “I rest my case”.